g105b/text/README.md

 The human condition: I am fully aware that this will be abused, because I wanted to keep the communication channels completely anonymous.
 It would be impossible to censor input completely anyway, so let's just see what mess this will produce.
 Wait, it's not mess - it's **art**.

-You can view the live project at: https://www.walloftext.art
+~~You can view the live project at: https://www.walloftext.art~~ I had to take the service offline due to abuse, but I'll bring it back one rainy day.

 Getting set up.
 ---------------